Yukiooooo/PHYS-5391/assignment-3/README.md

 ## Introduction to each file
 **hw-3.tex** % this is the source code of LaTex

-**imf_dst.png** % this is the figure to be inserted into the LaTex code and final .pdf
+**imf_dst.png** % the figure will be found in the same path of the python code and then to be inserted into the LaTex

 **sciprog.py** % this is the python module used for reading IMF data files